Banker (ancient): Ancient Greece

-Many early bankers in Greek city-states belonged to the metic classification of citizenship.
-Money lending was very often an activity for foreigners living as so-called outsiders within society.
-Business and commercial activities were deemed wholly unsuited to the status and situation of the noble elite of society because these activities were a source of corruption, and instead funds, and accordingly wealth, was obtained primarily by way of militancy, not commerce.
+Many early bankers in Greek city-states belonged to the metic status.
+Money-lending was very often an activity for foreigners living as so-called outsiders within society.
+Trade and commercial activities were deemed wholly unsuited to the status and situation of the noble élite of society because these activities were allegedly a source of corruption; instead funds, and accordingly wealth, were obtained primarily by way of militancy, not by way of commerce.